 - Hormone treatments are made use of in case the problem is due to a low or high level of certain hormones.

 - Fertility drugs and hormones to help the woman ovulate or restore levels of hormones

-- Surgery is made use of to remove tissue that is rather blocking fertility (such as endometriosis) or even to open blocked fallopian tubes
+- Surgery is made used to remove tissue that is rather blocking fertility (such as endometriosis) or even to open blocked fallopian tubes

 Infertility in men, as well as women, can also be treated with the help of assisted reproductive technology, or ART.